Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Method

-Inspired by the success of DeepSeek-R1-Zero~\cite{deepSeekR1IncentivizingReasoning2025} in solving mathematical reasoning tasks via pure RL, we initially explore end-to-end RL training for our model, aiming to jointly induce CoT reasoning and motion token generation solely from reward signals.
-However, this approach proves highly unstable in our setting: the model frequently fails to generate coherent CoT sequences and, more critically, produces motion tokens that are either semantically misaligned or syntactically invalid.
+Inspired by DeepSeek-R1-Zero~\cite{deepSeekR1IncentivizingReasoning2025}, we first attempt end-to-end RL training to induce decomposed CoT reasoning and motion generation purely from reward signals.
+Yet this setting proves unstable, as the model often fails to produce coherent reasoning or valid motion tokens.
+This instability stems from two factors: motion generation requires long, structured sequences rather than short symbolic outputs, and motion tokens are newly introduced symbols with insufficiently trained embeddings to bridge the modality gap.

-These challenges may be partially explained by two fundamental differences between our task and the conventional domains of symbolic reasoning.
-First, unlike the short-form outputs (e.g., numerical answers) in math problems, motion generation requires long, structured sequences of discrete tokens.
-Second, these motion tokens are newly introduced symbols in the model's vocabulary, whose embeddings are insufficiently trained to bridge the modality gap between natural language and motion representations.
-As a result, the model struggles to interpret and generate them correctly.

-To address these issues, we adopt a cold-start strategy based on supervised fine-tuning.
-Leveraging the curated dataset, comprising aligned triplets of task descriptions, CoT reasoning process, and motion sequences, we fine-tune the language model to bootstrap its ability to generate both structured CoT explanations and valid motion outputs.
-This supervised initialization constrains the model to learn the expected format and semantics of both reasoning and motion, providing a stable and effective foundation for subsequent policy optimization via RL.
+To mitigate these issues, we adopt a cold-start strategy based on supervised fine-tuning.
+Leveraging curated triplets of captions, decomposed CoT traces, and motions, we bootstrap the model’s capacity to produce structured reasoning and valid motion outputs, providing a stable foundation for subsequent RL optimization.